leesh7672/leed/README.md

-# Lee's Dictionary for Advanced Learners of Literary Chinese
+# Lee's Dictionary for Learners of Literary Chinese